abelardojarab/emacs-config/.emacs.d/projectile/README.md

 <kbd>C-c p b</kbd> | Display a list of all project buffers currently open.
 <kbd>C-c p 4 b</kbd> | Switch to a project buffer and show it in another window.
 <kbd>C-c p 4 C-o</kbd> | Display a project buffer in another window without selecting it.
+<kbd>C-c p a</kbd> | Switch between files with the same name but different extensions.
 <kbd>C-c p o</kbd> | Runs `multi-occur` on all project buffers currently open.
 <kbd>C-c p r</kbd> | Runs interactive query-replace on all files in the projects.
 <kbd>C-c p i</kbd> | Invalidates the project cache (if existing).